tunagencSU/DSA-210-Term-Project/README.md

 ### Limitations

-**Visitor counts are proxied, not measured.** Annual totals come from web-scraped news and tourism statistics, and weekly disaggregation relies on Google review density.
-Silent visitors (people who don't post a review) are systematically underrepresented.
-A real ground-truth dataset, like entrance gate counts from park authorities, would improve basically everything downstream of this.
+**Visitor counts are estimated, not measured.** Yearly totals come from web-scraped news and tourism stats.
+Weekly numbers come from Google review density.
+Anyone who visits but doesn't post a review is invisible to me.
+If I had actual entrance gate counts from park authorities, basically everything downstream would improve.

-**Low-volume weeks remain hard.** The volume-quartile breakdown showed the model's R² is +0.80 for high-volume weeks but actually *negative* (R² = -8.9 for the lowest quartile) for low-volume weeks.
-In plain terms: when actual visitors are very low (winter or shoulder-season weeks), small absolute errors translate into large *relative* errors, and just predicting the bucket mean would do better than the model.
-The open-ratio mask reduces this but doesn't eliminate it.
+**Low-volume weeks are still hard.** The volume-quartile check showed R² is around +0.80 for high-volume weeks but actually *negative* (R² = -8.9) for the lowest quartile.
+In normal language: when there are very few visitors, small absolute errors turn into big relative errors.
+At that point, just predicting the bucket mean would do better than my model.
+The open-ratio mask helps but doesn't completely fix this.

-**Spatial interpolation adds uncertainty for high-altitude sites.** Several plateaus don't have a nearby weather station, so weather has to be interpolated from the closest one.
-The microclimate of a high-altitude plateau can genuinely differ from the station closest to it, so this is a real source of error I couldn't fully fix.
+**Spatial interpolation adds uncertainty for high-altitude sites.** Some plateaus don't have a nearby weather station, so I had to estimate weather from the closest one.
+Microclimates at altitude can be pretty different from the station nearby, so this is a real source of error I couldn't fully get rid of.

-**The growth slope cap at ±15% per year is a tradeoff.** It's a safety constraint, but for genuinely fast-growing sites the cap will systematically underestimate 2026 numbers.
-Abant's raw slope was around 0.55, which would have given an unrealistic 4× forecast, so the cap was clearly needed — but it's a blunt instrument.
+**The ±15% growth slope cap is a trade-off.** It's a safety constraint, but for sites that really are growing fast, the cap will underestimate 2026.
+Abant's raw slope was around 0.55, which would have given a 4× forecast, so the cap was clearly necessary.
+But it's a blunt tool.

-**The 4-year window includes the post-pandemic boom.** 2022–2025 captures the rapid post-COVID recovery in domestic tourism.
-The seasonal pattern features implicitly assume this trend continues, so a sudden flattening (e.g. economic downturn or new restrictions) would degrade the predictions.
+**The 4-year window includes the post-pandemic boom.** 2022 to 2025 captures the rapid post-COVID recovery in domestic tourism.
+My seasonal pattern features sort of assume this trend keeps going, so if things suddenly flatten (economic downturn, new restrictions, whatever), predictions will get worse.

-**Social media virality is not modeled.** If a site goes viral on TikTok or Instagram it can see a sudden, structurally unpredictable spike.
-The model has no way to handle this.
+**Social media virality isn't modeled.** A site can go viral on TikTok or Instagram and get a huge sudden spike that nothing in my data could predict.
+The model has no way to handle that.

-**Holiday encoding is simple.** The `tatil_mi` flag treats all holidays equally, but religious holidays (Ramazan / Kurban Bayramı) and secular national holidays (29 Ekim) almost certainly affect camping demand differently.
-I didn't separate them in this version.
+**Holiday encoding is simple.** The `tatil_mi` flag treats every holiday the same.
+But religious holidays (Ramazan, Kurban Bayramı) almost certainly affect camping demand differently from national holidays (29 Ekim) and school vacations.
+I didn't split them out in this version.
+Would be a good next step.

 ### Future work

-A few directions I'd take this if I had more time:
+A few things I'd add with more time:

-- Mobile cell-tower data or Strava/Komoot heatmaps would give a much better measure of actual human density than review counts, especially for weekdays when reviews tend to lag visits.
+- Mobile cell tower data, or Strava/Komoot heatmaps, would give a much better measure of actual human density than counting reviews.
+Especially for weekdays, when reviews lag behind visits.
-- Sentinel-2 or Landsat satellite imagery combined with simple computer vision (counting vehicles in parking lots) would give a completely independent ground truth.
+- Sentinel-2 or Landsat satellite images plus some simple computer vision (counting cars in parking lots) could give a totally independent ground truth.
-- A real-time forecast API built on top of the production model, exposed through the `Local Website/` prototype already included in the repo, would let users query 2026 forecasts directly.
+- A real-time forecast API on top of the production model, served through the `Local Website/` prototype that's already in the repo.
-- Replacing point estimates with confidence intervals using Quantile Regression Forest (10/50/90 percentiles) would be much more useful for actual planning.
+- Replacing point estimates with confidence intervals using Quantile Regression Forest (10/50/90 percentiles).
+Way more useful for actual planning than a single number.
-- Multi-output modeling: jointly predicting visitor count, average stay duration, and satisfaction score from forward-looking review sentiment.
+- Multi-output modeling: predict visitor count, average stay length, and satisfaction score together, using forward-looking review sentiment.
-- Generalization to other regions (Toros mountains, Kaçkar interior, Mediterranean coast) — the pipeline should port over with mostly just a data substitution.
+- Testing the pipeline in other regions (Toros, Kaçkar interior, Mediterranean coast).
+Should mostly just need a data swap.
-- Disambiguating holiday types: separating religious vs. national vs. school-vacation holidays would likely sharpen the holiday × season interactions.
+- Splitting holiday types properly.
+Religious vs. national vs. school-vacation holidays would probably make the holiday × season interactions sharper.

 ---